30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Nearest station: Takaosanguchi Station

-Roppongi may be best known as a party center for expats, but there is much more to do in this centrally located neighborhood.
-Modern art aficionados will want to stop by for the area’s outdoor public artwork, and also for the distinguished Mori Art Museum on the 53rd floor of the Roppongi Hills Mori Tower that often has various different art exhibits throughout the year.
-There are also of course lots of great places to eat in the area if you want to make an afternoon out of it.
+Roppongi may be best known as a nightlife hub for expats, but there’s so much more to explore in this centrally located neighborhood.
+Modern art enthusiasts will love the area’s outdoor public artwork and the renowned Mori Art Museum, located on the 53rd floor of the Roppongi Hills Mori Tower, which hosts a variety of impressive exhibits throughout the year.
+If you’re looking to make an afternoon of it, Roppongi also boasts plenty of fantastic dining options to enjoy after taking in the art!

 Nearest station: Roppongi Station

-Tokyo is full of great spots and fun things to do all year round, no matter what your interests are.
-Did you find something that you want to do in Tokyo next time you visit?
-We hope you have a chance to make it to Japan soon and take full advantage of this beautiful country as well as experience some of the things from our list of 30 of the best things to do in Tokyo.
+Tokyo is packed with incredible spots and exciting activities year-round, no matter what your interests may be.
+Did you find something you’d love to do on your next visit?
+We hope you’ll have the chance to explore Japan soon and experience not only this amazing city but also some of the highlights from our list of 30 best things to do in Tokyo.

 Japan Wonder Travel Tours in Tokyo